Kate Howard: Casting

 The role of Kate Howard was originated by actress Megan Ward in May 2007.
 Lisa LoCicero, who would later be cast as Olivia Falconeri, auditioned for the role prior to Ward's casting.
 Ward remained on contract with the series until 2009, when she and actor Rick Hearst were dropped to a recurring status.
 Ward continued to make appearances as Kate, until she vacated the role in 2010; her final appearance as Kate was on October 20, 2010.
 In summer 2011, it was rumored that then-new headwriter Garin Wolf was looking to recast the character.
-In July 2011, it was confirmed that actress Kelly Sullivan had been cast as the re-cast of the role.
+In July 2011, it was confirmed that actress Kelly Sullivan had been cast in the role.
 Sullivan debuted in the role on September 12, 2011.
 Lindsay Bushman briefly played the role of a young Kate in flashbacks later that year.

 Speculation arose in June 2013 that Sullivan had been let go by the ABC series.
 Sullivan later confirmed her exit on her Facebook webpage, confirming, "Thank you all so much for your support and loyalty," she wrote.
 "You are my life long family and I cannot express how much I appreciate each of you.
 You have really made my experience here on GH a wonderful adventure.
 I wanted to fill you all in on the details and try to answer some of your questions.
 I am not returning to GH after August.
 This is not a contract issue, I have been written off the show.
 I do not have any information on potential Daytime opportunities.
 Lastly, I have no ill feelings towards any of the staff or crew connected to the show or the network.
 I will miss everyone dearly.
 Love, Kelly" Sullivan will remain with the series through August.
 Sullivan filmed her final scenes on Friday, July 26, 2013.
 Following the news of her departure, rumors began to circulate that the character of Connie would be killed off.
 Sullivan eventually confirmed those rumors at a fan event in late July.
 Upon Connie's death on August 27, 2013, Sullivan tweeted: "RIP Connie [...]
 It was a great two years!
 Thank you for your love and support, it means so much.
 Long live GH!"
 Sullivan reprised the role during the October 24, 2014, episode.

 Ward made an unannounced one-off visit on January 17, 2018, during a special one-off episode focused on the surgery of Ava Jerome (Maura West).
 On December 16, 2020, Ward made a surprise guest appearance, appearing to William deVry's Julian Jerome.